-Why Should I wash cross stitch?
+Periodically I’m asked, “What benefits do I see from washing cross stitch?”.
 Well!
-If you’re anything like me you’ll tend to end up with a few marks on your newly completed project.
+If you’re anything like me you’ll tend to end up with a few marks on your newly completed piece.
 Plus, while you were stitching, natural oils from your hands were being transferred to your material and threads; dust was settling on it as well.
 These need removing before they turn to stains.
 Any fabric that isn’t clean is also subject to discoloration within a few years.
 Thankfully, you can remove all but the most stubborn of marks and stains by carefully washing your cross stitch piece.

 We’ll show you in this article what to do and what to avoid when cleaning your recently completed cross stitch picture…